thomas-sittler/jekyll-now/_posts/2018-03-31-ps_probability.md

     More on Cardano, in Section 4.3 of Hald:
     > [Cardano's] _De Ludo Aleae_ is a treatise on the moral, practical, and theoretical aspects of gambling, written in colorful language and containing some anecdotes on Cardano’s own experiences.
 Most of the theory in the book is given in the form of examples from which general principles are or may be inferred.
 In some cases Cardano arrives at the solution of a problem through trial and error, and the book contains both the false and the correct solutions.
 He also tackles some problems that he cannot solve and then tries to give approximate solutions. [...]
 In Chap.
 14, he defines the concept of a fair games in the following terms:
     > > So there is one general rule, namely, that we should consider the whole circuit [the total number of equally possible cases], and the number of those casts which represents in how many ways the favorable result can occur, and compare that number to the remainder of the circuit, and according to that proportion should the mutual wagers be laid so that one may contend on equal terms.

+Note how different this type of disagreement is from mathematical disagreements.
+When people reach different solutions about a "toy" problem case, and muddle through with heursitics, they are not facing a recalcitrant mathematical puzzle.
+They are confused on a much deeper level.

 # Pascal's solution
 Pascal and Fermat's story is [well known](https://www.york.ac.uk/depts/maths/histstat/pascal.pdf): in the 1650s they developed the basic notion of probability and expected value.